-Because certain filing deadlines are different and extensions are more difficult to obtain, a case designated as a small business case normally proceeds more quickly than other Chapter 11 cases.
+Because specific filing deadlines are different and extensions are more difficult to obtain, a case designated as a small business case typically proceeds more quickly than other Chapter 11 cases.
 For example, only the debtor may file a plan during the first 180 days of a small business case.
-This “exclusivity period” may be extended by the court, but only to 300 days, and only if the debtor demonstrates by a preponderance of the evidence that the court will confirm a plan within a reasonable period of time.
+This “exclusivity period” may be extended by the court, but only to 300 days only if the debtor demonstrates by a preponderance of the evidence that the court will confirm a plan within a reasonable period of time.

 Getting Assistance From Chapter 11 Bankruptcy Attorneys in New Mexico

 Bankruptcy laws are very complex.
 Errors or oversights made by creditors, individuals, or businesses can and do have significant, long-term financial effects.
 Because the court, U.S. trustee, and creditors’ committee exercise considerable authority over business decisions during the bankruptcy period, filers need a strong advocate and counsel to ensure their own interests are represented.
 They also want to be able to determine whether a restructuring and repayment plan will be viable, both in the short term and also in its long-term ramifications for the business’s future.

 The Chapter 11 bankruptcy law firm you work with should be dedicated to clients and have considerable resources at its disposal for the purposes of analyzing your case and deciphering the best path forward.
 New Mexico Financial & Family Law has handled over 1,300 bankruptcy cases encompassing Chapter 7, Chapter 11, and Chapter 13.
 We can connect you with other trusted professionals to support you during the challenging process, including CPAs as well as mental health counselors.